yobleck/gtav_radio/README.md

   - Download from here
   - make sure python 3.8 is installed
   - pip install playsound
-  - files to be extracted from FTA V rpfs with openiv and placed in audio_files folder. not included here for legal reasons
+  - files to be extracted from GTA V rpfs with openiv and placed in audio_files folder. not included here for legal reasons